 I've scoured all my online sources looking for tips but haven't found much information.
 I ultimately found one resource that specifically mentioned sheet mulching – which is building your soil up, rather than digging down into it – on gravel or even pavement, which I was pretty sure was possible, but really wanted the benefit of learning from someone else's experience if possible!

-By the way…sheet mulching (or lasagna gardening) consists of layering organic matter on top of existing soil, grass, weeds, or apparently, even pavement if you’d like to put a little raised bed on a patio!
+By the way…sheet mulching (or lasagna gardening or the Back to Eden Method) consists of layering organic matter on top of existing soil, grass, weeds, or apparently, even pavement if you'd like to put a little raised bed on a patio!

 By making the first layer a thick material of cardboard or burlap, you're effectively smothering whatever organic material is there that you don't want (like weeds), while giving the soil and plants a chance to develop and all the microorganisms, earthworms, and insects in the soil work their way up through the layers creating even better soil!
 In my case, it will hopefully keep the rain from washing my soil away, until it is stabilized.